-We are focused on misfolding caused by mutant forms of the cytosolic enzyme superoxide dismutase (SOD1), that produces an inherited form of ALS (Lou Gehrig’s Disease), with progressive, fatal motor neuron dysfunction.
+We are focused on misfolding-induced neurodegeneration caused by mutant forms of the cytosolic enzyme superoxide dismutase (SOD1), which produce a dominant-inherited form of ALS (Lou Gehrig’s Disease) with progressive motor neuron dysfunction that leads to lethal paralysis.
+Mutant SOD1-linked ALS accounts for ~2% of all ALS cases and ~20% of genetically-associated ALS.
+Notably, inherited and non-inherited forms of ALS in humans are indistinguishable at a clinical level.
 We are using mice overexpressing a mutant G85R SOD1-YFP fusion protein to study the mechanism of disease causation.
-Notably, other forms of ALS, including both inherited and non-inherited forms in humans, are indistinguishable at a clinical level.
-The mouse model studied affords one of the most powerful approaches to following the development of this non-treatable neurodegenerative condition.
+The mouse model studied affords one of the most powerful approaches to following the development of this so far non-treatable neurodegenerative condition.
 The hope is that basic understanding may lead to directed therapy.

-Studies of the past decade have shown that many diseases of neurodegeneration are the result of protein misfolding, and we have begun to seek an understanding of the mechanism of such degeneration.
-We have focused on misfolding caused by mutant forms of theanti-oxidant cytosolic enzyme SOD1 (superoxide dismutase), that producean inherited form of ALS (Lou Gehrig’s disease), with progressive,fatal motor neuron dysfunction.
-We are using mice expressing mutant G85R SOD1-YFP, containing a mutant version of SOD1 unable to reach the native state, studying the transgenic animals with a variety of approaches, to investigate how the mutant SOD1 produces motor neuron dysfunction.
+Studies of the past decades have shown that many diseases of neurodegeneration are associated with protein misfolding and aggregation of specific proteins in particular neurons or glia, and we have been studying one such mechanism of degeneration.
+We have focused on misfolding/aggregation caused by mutant forms of the anti-oxidant cytosolic enzyme SOD1 (superoxide dismutase), which produces dominant-inherited ALS, with progressive paralyzing motor neuron dysfunction.
+We are using mice overexpressing mutant G85R SOD1-YFP, containing a mutant version of SOD1 unable to reach the native state, studying the transgenic animals with a variety of approaches to investigate how the mutant SOD1 produces motor dysfunction.

 Amyotrophic Lateral Sclerosis; Genetics; Motor Neurons; Neurosciences; Pediatrics; Superoxide Dismutase; Protein Folding; Neurodegenerative Diseases